mathieucaroff/cellex/DOCUMENTATION.md

 # Cellex Documentation

 Cellex is a cellular automaton exploration tool.
-It works with monodimensional automaton only and allows automaton using up to six states, each represented by a color, with a neighboorhood size of three (left cell, self, right cell), though the engine can work with up to sixteen states, or with a neighboorhood of size 11.
+It works with monodimensional automaton only and allows automaton using up to six states, each represented by a color, with a neighborhood size of three (left cell, self, right cell), though the engine can work with up to sixteen states, or with a neighborhood of size 11.

 # Content